-This beef chili recipe is an all time favorite dish that’s not only easy to make, but also won’t break the budget.
-This flavorful recipe is fantastic on it’s own with all of your favorite chili toppings or also on nachos and of course chili cheese hot dogs.
+This beef chili recipe is an all-time favorite dish that’s not only easy to make but also won’t break the budget.
+This flavorful recipe is fantastic on its own with all of your favorite chili toppings or also on nachos and, of course, chili cheese hot dogs.

 The truth is, the best chili is rarely made with a ton of bottled or boxed ingredients.
-While people are generally used to those types of chilis, inevitably, they love the real unprocessed stuff even more.
+While people are generally used to those types of chilis, inevitably, they love the real, unprocessed stuff even more.
 Why?
 Because real food tastes amazing when it’s prepared well!

 For this recipe, you can use canned or fresh ingredients, depending on what you have on hand.
 Just be sure to read the ingredients on your canned food goods if you use them.
 Pick the ones that don’t have added sugar.
 Bonus points for low or no sodium!

 According to a review of 28 studies published in the journal Advances in Nutrition, daily bean consumption resulted in about a 10 percent lower risk of heart disease and high blood pressure compared with not eating them.Consumer Reports

 That sounds like a great excuse to eat more beans, right?

 Usually, three types of beans make a good pot of chili.
 You can use one, two, or all three.
 Any combination of these three is always a sure thing.

 - Black beans